Brand development that increases sales velocity, guaranteed.

 Rebranding is a comprehensive process that significantly impacts a company’s brand performance.
 It involves completely reviewing and adjusting the brand identity, strategy, and architecture to create a new, modern, relevant brand that resonates with the target market.

 The cost of the strategy can be divided into three categories: brand, retail, and competitive audit.
-Each one of them has their own expense and budget requirements.
+Each has its own expense and budget requirements.
 Let’s break down the cost associated with performing each type of audit.

-Brand Audit: It involves a detailed analysis of the current brand positioning, recall, and awareness.
-The goal is to identify strengths and weaknesses in the existing brand and determine the areas of improvement.
+Brand Audit: This involves a detailed brand positioning, recall, and awareness analysis.
+The goal is to identify strengths and weaknesses in the existing brand and determine areas for improvement.
 The cost of a brand audit varies depending on the project scope and depth of detail required.

 Retail Audit: A retail audit analyzes the company’s retail presence.
 It includes store layout, merchandising, competitive set, and customer experience.
 These audits aim to identify the weak points in retail channels and then build a strong presence.
 In contrast to brand audit, the cost of the retail audit depends on the number of stores.

 Competitive audit: Finally, a competitive audit helps a company perform an in-depth competitor analysis and find areas of improvement relative to the market competition.
-The cost of competitive audits can be very high compared to the first two because of the high level of detail involved in the strategy and time.
+Compared to the first two, the cost of competitive audits can be very high because of the high level of detail involved in the strategy and time.
+Investing in a comprehensive audit also reduces the cost of brand development.

 Design Costs